Leannald13/houseofcakes/README.md

 The same tests as above were carried out on both mobile and ipad devices, with the same outcomes.

 ### Code Validators
+I put my code through validators for my HTML, CSS, JavaScript and Django.
+I found a few errors such as:
+- trailing whitespace
+- missing 'div' end tags.
+I resolved these issues and ran the code through the validators again until the validators confirmed no errors.

 ### Browser Testing